 Our travels in 2020: For a total of 22 trips.
 Thanks to Covid none to Germany or outside of Florida.
 But Florida has some pretty awesome places.

 January 15, to January 17, 2021

 Trip #40 and the first one without Skully.
 She passed away Friday morning.
-I guess it’s save to say that it wasn’t the best start into the new year.
+I guess it’s safe to say that it wasn’t the best start to the new year.
 The weather didn’t play nice either.
-Just in time for arrival at the campground it started to rain.
+Just in time for arrival at the campground, it started to rain.
 Heavy!
 It was over by the time I was set up.
-Saturday was way to cold and windy to be save on the water kayaking.
+Saturday was way too cold and windy to be safe on the water kayaking.
 We still enjoyed the location and some pretty nice neighbors.
-We have to come back here some day.
-I couldn’t resist to have the humongous Creek Burger from the restaurant located next to the campground.
+We have to come back here someday.
+I couldn’t resist having the humongous Creek Burger from the restaurant located next to the campground.
 Made me gain 2 lbs. 🙂 This for sure is rural Flagler County.
 It’s so rural, they grow kale here.
-I think it’s also save to say, we made the best of it.
+I think it’s also safe to say, we made the best of it.

 Now it’s time for a short break and do some work on the house.

 This officially was our first 55+ campground.
 I am old enough now.
 The main reason we went, was to meet up with some friends who are staying here for 2 months.
 The weather wasn’t perfect, but we still managed to pick some strawberries in Plant City.
 Next stop, the Everglades.